 Standard Level: English, a Group 2 subject, a Group 3 subject

-Of course, not all successful engineering profiles necessarily have this combination, but you need to know your competition and what makes a competitive academic record in order to be able to make up for any shortcomings in your own.
+Of course, not all successful engineering profiles necessarily have this combination, but you need to know your competition and what makes a competitive academic record making up for any shortcomings in your own.

 Similarly, an Economics aspirant should strongly consider taking Mathematics HL and Economics HL.
 Prospective psychology majors should consider taking Psychology HL and Biology HL.
-Apart from Mathematics and the Experimental Sciences in HL, another subject that’s considered challenging is History HL.
+Apart from Mathematics and the Experimental Sciences in HL, another subject regarded as challenging is History HL.

-As mentioned earlier, there are other ways to ensure you make up for shortcomings in your academic profile, if any.
-If you’re going through one of the Indian board systems, the AP is a good place to start!
-Very few schools offer classes in AP, but most students are able to take the exam through self-study, for which there are fortunately a lot of free online resources!
-Khan Academy is a great resource, with free tutorials on every subject.
-Understanding which AP classes are best for you will also require some studying, research and—dare I say it again—a chat with your school counselor and teachers.
+Very few schools offer classes in AP, but most students can take the exam through self-study, for which there are fortunately a lot of free online resources!
+Understanding which AP classes are best for you will also require some studying, research, and—dare I repeat it—a chat with your school counselor and teachers.